Body Proportions Sequence

 1. Measure student body parts

-2. Record them on a class cart.
+2. Record them on a class table.

 4. Discuss what to do with values that don't fit.